Retinal venous occlusive disease

 What is a retinal vein occlusion?

-It is the result of a sudden decline in blood flow in the veins of the retina, which may have an impact on general retinal circulation: stagnation of blood flow results in retinal hypoxia, which can cause more or less severe visual alterations.
-The occlusion of the central retinal vein has more serious consequences than a branch retinal vein occlusion, which concerns a smaller portion of the retina.
+It is the result of a sudden decline in blood flow inside the venous system of the retina, which has an impact upon the retinal circulation.
+Stagnation of blood flow results in retinal hypoxia.
+The hypo oxygenation of the retina is responsible for more or less severe visual disturbances.
+Occlusion of the central retinal vein has more serious consequences than branch retinal vein occlusion, which concerns a smaller portion of the retina.

-Among the predisposing factors, vascular risk factors (such as hypertension) are the most frequent; increased levels of certain lipids (fats) in the blood system, diabetes mellitus, smoking, but also raised intra ocular pressure (glaucoma) are common underlying causes.
-Sleep apnea syndrome can be associated with retinal vein occlusion.
+Among the predisposing factors, vascular risk factors (such as hypertension) are the most frequent.
+Increased blood level of certain lipids, diabetes mellitus, smoking, but also raised intra ocular pressure (glaucoma) are also common underlying causes.
+Finally, sleep apnoea syndrome can be associated with retinal vein occlusion.

-If retinal vein occlusion is suspected upon fundus examination, it is very useful to confirm the diagnosis by fluorescein angiography , which perfectly highlights the blood circulation in the retinal vessels and analyzes the consequences.
+If retinal vein occlusion is suspected upon fundus examination, it is very useful to confirm the diagnosis by fluorescein angiography , which perfectly highlights the blood circulation in the retinal vessels and analyses.
 The optical coherence tomography (OCT) provides useful information to evaluate the macular oedema, which is a very common complication of venous occlusion.